 About Ashley Steiner

 Ashley Steiner is the CRM Administrator at TrueBlue, Inc. providing system management and support while driving strategic initiatives for Microsoft Dynamics CRM.
 Ashley has been administering Dynamics CRM since version 4.0, giving her varied experience with implementation and software upgrades.
-Her focus on integration of business processes within technology as a means to ensure consistency and accountability sets her apart as an invaluable business partner.
+Her focus on the integration of business processes within technology as a means to ensure consistency and accountability set her apart as an invaluable business partner.
 She is the co-chair of the Seattle Chapter of the CRM User Group (CRMUG) and has been invited to speak at Convergence, Microsoft’s S4 Summit, and various CRMUG chapter meetings.
 Ashley is based in Tacoma, WA and enjoys traveling to warmer climates during the winter months.